PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 local_rank = rank - gpus_per_node * (rank // gpus_per_node)
 ```

-The `local_rank` shoud be used everywhere in your script except when initializing the DDP process group where `rank` should be used.
+The `local_rank` should be used everywhere in your script except when initializing the DDP process group where `rank` should be used.
 In Python, one uses the  `//` operator for integer division.
 For example, `1 / 2 = 0.5` while `1 // 2 = 0`.

 # DDP and Slurm